complate/complate.github.io/content/index.md

 complate focuses on efficiently [generating HTML], with support for [progressive rendering](#progressive-rendering).
-This makes the this templating language ideal for [server-side rendering], though [client-side templating] (including [universal rendering](#universal-rendering)) is not uncommon.
+This makes this templating language ideal for [server-side rendering], though [client-side templating] (including [universal rendering](#universal-rendering)) is not uncommon.

 This classical approach to templating means generating HTML is a one-time "fire-and-forget" operation;